 • Reduced ability to open or close the mouth

 • Tinnitus (Ringing in the ears)

 Conservative treatments should be tried first.
-Ibuprophen 400-600 mg 2-3 times daily, warm compresses to the jaw, soft diet, no gum, and jaw relaxation can be effective.
-If the symptoms do not improve then a thorough dental evaluation with addition of a dentist’s mouthguard, other medications, and as a last resort even surgery by an oral surgeon can be performed.
+Ibuprophen 400-600 mg 2-3 times daily, warm compresses to the jaw, soft diet, no gum chewing, and jaw relaxation can be effective.
+If the symptoms do not improve then a thorough dental evaluation with the addition of a dentist’s mouthguard, other medications, and as a last resort even surgery by an oral surgeon can be performed.

 Learn more about New York City's double board certified Sinus and Nasal Surgery Expert.

 Filter through patient reviews of Dr. Bennett from all around the web